Intraocular Lens (IOL)

 Intraocular Lens for Astigmatism

 Astigmatism occurs when the cornea is irregularly shaped.
 This causes light to focus in more than one point on the retina and thus results in blurry, distorted vision.
 Traditionally, patients receive a monofocal IOL that generally provides good distance vision without glasses or contacts.
 However, many patients that also have astigmatism will still experience blurry distance vision because standard IOLs do not correct astigmatism.
-Today, patients with astigmatism who want freedom from glasses for distance vision after cataract surgery can choose to have the AcrySof® IQ Toric IOL.
+Today, patients with astigmatism who want freedom from glasses for distance vision after cataract surgery have a choice of lenses.

 What is AcrySof® IQ Toric IOL?